Davido performs at the 2024 BET Experience Concert Series at Crypto.com Arena on June 28th, 2024 in Los Angeles, California.

-Photo by Julie Sebadelha/AFP via Getty Images.
+Photo by Kayla Oaddams/Getty Images.

-Seven Times Nigerian Songs Have (Re)Gained Popularity Thanks to Social Media
+Eight Times Nigerian Songs Have (Re)Gained Popularity Thanks to Social Media

 On TikTok, more than a handful of songs from previous decades have been brought back to renewed popularity, a global situation with parochial, yet pronounced impact.
-Ejeagha’s 1983 classic is the latest example of social media’s influence in bringing back older songs in Nigeria.
+Ejeagha’s 1983 classic is an example of social media’s influence in bringing back older songs in Nigeria.
 There are several of them, and they follow below.

 Abass Akande Obesere - “Egungun”